 - Michelle Yeh for modern literature;

-- Haun Saussy for literary criticism and vernacular fiction;
+- Haun Saussy for traditional poetry and literary criticism;

 Since the identity of the author is not made known to the readers, authors should avoid identifying themselves in notes.
 Electronic submissions are encouraged.